 - 1. The site is allocated for B2 and B8 uses. - 2.
 Vehicular access will be through the existing West Craven Business Park providing direct access to the primary road network and public transport links.
 This is inclusive of servicing, goods, deliveries, staffing and visitors. - 3.
 The site should be accessible to walking and cycling infrastructure, with premises safely and sufficiently accessible by foot and bicycle. - 4.
 Early engagement between the applicant and infrastructure providers should be carried out to address any capacity issues and ensure the relevant infrastructure (e.g. utilities, broadband etc) is provided. - 5.
 Sustainable drainage systems (Policy DM02) should be incorporated into the scheme and help to address known issues with surface water flooding as identified in the SFRA. - 6.
 A high-quality landscaping scheme should be developed, incorporating and enhancing natural features, as appropriate, but particularly where they would benefit the wider landscape character or ecological considerations.
-In particular the Council will require the Northern, Eastern, and Western boundaries of the site to be

-- strengthened with landscaping and planting to minimise the effect of the development on the wider open countryside and landscape quality. - 7.
+In particular the Council will require the Northern, Eastern, and Western boundaries of the site to be strengthened with landscaping and planting to minimise the effect of the development on the wider open countryside and landscape quality. - 7.
 A detailed development brief (including a design code) should be prepared to demonstrate that the site will be developed in an appropriate manner. - 8.
-Prior to construction comprehensive and safe remediation of the site is required.
-This should be informed by a detailed site investigation submitted to and approved by the Council.
-A Construction Method Statement will be required confirming how contaminated and waste materials will be stored and removed from the site. - 9.
 The development will be required to addresses any potential environmental impacts arising from proposals including measures to prevent the pollution of Earby Beck.